by Renee Mielnicki, Esq.

 As you can see, a decision to terminate any employee while on a medical leave of absence is a complex one that can involve the interplay of multiple laws and consideration of a myriad of different facts and circumstances.
 Employers who wish to terminate or lay off an employee while on a medical leave of absence, or shortly after returning therefrom, should always consult with an experienced Human Resources professional or Employment Attorney before deciding to do so.

-If you have any questions about leaves of absence, terminations or any other human resources issues, please send an email to firstname.lastname@example.org.
+If you are an employer with questions about leaves of absence, terminations or any other human resources issues, please send an email to email@example.com.
 We will be happy to help!
+Please note that our helpline is for employers only.
+If you are an individual with questions about an employment issue, please contact an attorney for legal advice.

 Disclaimer: The information provided on this web site is for informational purposes only and not for the purpose of providing legal advice.
 Use of and access to this web site does not create an attorney-client relationship between East Coast Risk Management or our employment attorney and the user or browser.